Query language in Monitoring

 min

-Returns the minimum value (or NaN
+Returns the minimum value or NaN for an empty timeseries.

 The min function has the following function overloading options depending on the type of the input arg0 parameter (an array of numbers, a metric, or a vector of metrics):